Create a Registry Keys and Values using PowerShell

 Registry keys and Registry entries with values created using Powershell script

-I will be using New-Item PowerShell cmdlet and Set-ItemProperty Powershell cmdlet to create these values.
-There are other ways to create a registry key, such as a registry entry with values, which I will discuss at the end of this blog post.
+I will be using New-Item and Set-ItemProperty PowerShell cmdlets to create these values.
+There are more ways to create a registry key and add values, I have discussed those options at the end of this blog post.

-• $regValues – Provide all the registry entries and their values you want to create under the cloudinfra.net registry key and its data type.
+• $regValues: Provide the registry entries and their values you want to create under the cloudinfra.net registry key, along with their data type.

-• It will check to see if the registry key exists and then create the registry key and registry entries.
+• Script will check to confirm if the registry key exists or not.
+If it’s not found, then only it will create the registry key and registry entries.

 <#